gohugoio/hugo/content/templates/template-debugging.md

 {{ partial "header" }}
 ```

 This example will render the header partial, but the header partial will not have access to any contextual variables.
 You need to pass variables explicitly.
-For example note the addition of [the dot][thedot].
+For example note the addition of [the dot][primer].

 ```
 {{ partial "header" . }}